Huy-DNA/MPiSC/report/chapters/background/index.typ

 #subpar.grid(
   figure(
     image("../../static/images/safe-memory-reclamation-1.png"),
-    caption: [Process X about to push a value onto the stack, already reading the top pointer but suspended], ),
+    caption: [Process X about to push a value onto the stack, already reading the top pointer but suspended.], ),
   <unsafe-memory-reclamation-1>,
   figure(
     image("../../static/images/safe-memory-reclamation-2.png"),
     caption: [The top node is popped, the reference X holds is no longer valid.
-When X resumes, a freed memory location will be accessed], ),
+When X resumes, a freed memory location will be accessed.], ),
   <unsafe-memory-reclamation-2>,
   columns: (1fr, 1fr),
-  caption: [Unsafe memory reclamation in a LIFO stack],
+  caption: [Unsafe memory reclamation in a LIFO stack.],
   label: <unsafe-memory-reclamation-case>,
 )